-Each activity includes safety information, further safety information can be accessed through the Ontario Physical Education Safety Guidelines.
-The Ontario Physical Education Safety Guidelines represent the minimum standards for risk management practice for school boards.
+Each activity includes safety information, further safety information can be accessed through the Ontario Physical Activity Safety Standards in Education.
+The Ontario Physical Activity Safety Standards in Education represent the minimum standards for risk management practice for school boards.
 They focus the attention of eductors, intramural supervisors and coaches on safe practices, in every activity, in order to minimize the element of risk.

 Ask open-ended questions throughout the activity.